simsam8/idd-solafune/report/report.md

 ### Segformer

-SegFormer [@xie2021segformer] is a more efficient model for semantic segmentation that combines the strengths of transformer-based architectures with hierarchical representations typically seen in convolutional networks.
-For this project, I selected SegFormer as my individual contribution, with the aim of improving the model‚Äôs ability to identify deforestation drivers from satellite imagery in the Solafune competition.
+SegFormer [@xie2021segformer] is a transformer-based architecture designed for efficient semantic segmentation.
+It combines the strengths of hierarchical representations from convolutional networks with the global context modeling of transformers.
+In our project, we included SegFormer as one of the core models to evaluate its ability to identify deforestation drivers in satellite imagery.

 #### Model architecture

-SegFormer is composed of two main components, the Mix Transformer (MiT) Encoder and an All-MLP Decoder.

-The encoder is built on a Transformer-based backbone specifically designed for efficient visual representation learning.
-Unlike classical Vision Transformers, SegFormer avoids explicit positional encodings, making it more robust to varying image resolutions.
-It uses overlapping patch embeddings and a hierarchical structure to effectively capture both local and global contexts in the image.
+SegFormer consists of two main components: the Mix Transformer (MiT) encoder and a lightweight MLP-based decoder.
+The encoder is optimized for visual tasks, using overlapping patch embeddings and a hierarchical structure to effectively capture both local and global image features.
+Unlike traditional Vision Transformers, SegFormer replaces explicit positional encodings with Mix-FFN modules, improving robustness to varying input resolutions.

-The decoder consists solely of lightweight Multi-Layer Perceptrons (MLPs), which fuse multi-scale features extracted by the encoder.
+The decoder is composed entirely of Multi-Layer Perceptrons (MLPs), which aggregate multi-scale features from the encoder.
+This design keeps the decoder computationally lightweight while maintaining strong segmentation performance.
-This results in a simple yet highly performant decoding module with low computational overhead, making the model suitable even for resource constrained environments.

 #### Implementation

-To integrate SegFormer into our pipeline, I used the implementation provided by the *segmentation_models* [@Iakubovskii:2019] library.
-This choice offered a modular and well-tested framework for segmentation models, enabling easy training and experimentation.
+We used the implementation of SegFormer provided by the *segmentation_models* library [@Iakubovskii:2019], which integrates smoothly with PyTorch and supports modular experimentation.
+This allowed us to quickly prototype and evaluate different model variants under our unified training and evaluation pipeline.

 #### Why SegFormer?

-It strikes an excellent balance between accuracy and efficiency, making it suitable for satellite image segmentation where high resolution and scale variation are common.
-The model is available in multiple sizes (B0-B5), allowing flexibility depending on hardware constraints.
-It has achieved strong results on benchmarks such as Cityscapes and ADE20K, indicating strong generalization across segmentation tasks.
+We selected the SegFormer-B5 variant, which is the most powerful configuration of the architecture.
+Its deep encoder is particularly effective at capturing both fine-grained and large-scale features, making it well suited for complex segmentation tasks like deforestation mapping.
+In addition, SegFormer has demonstrated strong benchmark results on datasets such as Cityscapes and ADE20K, indicating reliable generalization to a variety of segmentation domains.

 ### TransUNet